theITEAM/BICI/README.md

 * **Multiple species** This allows for multiple interacting species, e.g. predetor-prey models or pathogen accumulation model.

-* **Inidivudual and population-based** Allows for mixing population and individual-based species together within the same model.
+* **Indivudual and population-based** Allows for mixing population and individual-based species together within the same model.

 * **Individual variation** Allows for individual variation (on top of compartmental stratification) by incorporating individual covariates, or individual effects (e.g. for quantitative genetics models).